aubreycorsetti/reading-notes/201/day3.md

 1. Pick 2 benefits to pair programming and reflect on how these benefits could help you on your coding journey.
     * Learning from fellow students- Having experienced this on my journey so far I've noticed this has helped me immensly by helping me see so many different scenarios and finding many different solutions to problems I have yet to face as well as problems I have faced during my coding.
-    * Work Environment Readiness - I have never been in a tech environment before so knowing the do-s and don't-s of the industry will help me solidify my place and find a job in an environment I can thrive in
+    * Work Environment Readiness - I have never been in a tech environment before so knowing the do-s and don't-s of the industry will help me solidify my place and find a job in an environment I can thrive in!

-    !
+### Things I want to more know about

+I want to know more about how loops work.
+I find myself struggling with that the most.

 Click to return [Home!](../README.md)